Over 50 churches involved in Sanger worship protest to speak out on COVID-19 restrictions

 SANGER, Calif.
-(KSEE/KGPE) — Over 50 churches were involved in a worship protest in Sanger Saturday morning.
+(KGPE) — Over 50 churches were involved in a worship protest in Sanger Saturday morning.

 Organizers say the protest was a way to show their disappointment over Gov. Gavin Newsom’s recent order to ban singing and indoor services inside churches due to the rising cases of COVID-19.